U

 High Impact

-More colors, embroidery, accessories, hybrid construction, or strict tolerance requirements increase labor time.
+More colors, embroidery, accessories, mixed materials, or tight tolerance expectations increase labor time.

 Material Selection